code-dimension/stencil-components/docs/tabs.md

 ## How to use

-Use the component `stc-tab-header` for render a tab header and the component `stc-tab-content` to render the tab header content.
+You've to use the component `stc-tab-header` for render a tab header and the component `stc-tab-content` to render the tab header content.

 The prop **name** value should be equal for `stc-tab-header` and `stc-tab-content`.